Pet Insurance

 When you purchase through links on our site, we may earn a commission.
 Here’s how it works.

-Pet insurance is designed to financially assist families with unpredictable, expensive vet care.
-It is not intended to cover preventive care, like vaccines, flea and heartworm control, annual checkups, etc. Instead, pet insurance shields against significant costs related to illnesses, accidents, surgeries, and emergencies.
+Pet insurance is designed to financially assist families with unpredictable, expensive veterinary care.
+It is not intended to cover preventive care, like vaccines, flea and heartworm control, annual checkups, etc. Instead, dog insurance shields against significant costs related to illnesses, accidents, surgeries, and emergencies.
 Read below to get exact answers regarding what pet insurance covers for issues you’re concerned about for your pet.

 Important Note: You will read a lot of “pet insurance may cover” x, y, z.
 This is because every situation has a different set of circumstances, and coverage depends on your pet, policy details, pre-existing conditions, waiting periods, etc. So, while we are able to provide general information about pet insurance for different conditions and medical needs, there is no guarantee that your plan will cover your need.
 This is why it is crucial to read the fine print and fully understand your plan before you sign up.